Tobacco PolicyPage address: http://www.mnsu.edu/wellness/tobaccofreecampus/policy.html

 Tobacco and Smoke-Free Campus Policy

-Minnesota State University, Mankato prohibits smoking, tobacco use,e-cigarette use, and tobacco sale (including the use or sale of smokeless tobacco products and e-cigarettes) on property or in vehicles it owns, operates or leases.
+Minnesota State University, Mankato prohibits smoking, tobacco use, electronic delivery devise use, and tobacco sale (including the use or sale of smokeless tobacco products and electronic delivery device products) on property or in vehicles it owns, operates or leases.
 This policy applies to all students, employees, visitors, or any person on University property.

 Cessation Programs and Services

 To support Minnesota State Mankato students and employees who wish to reduce and/or quit using tobacco products, a variety of tobacco cessation resources are available on the university website.